mscheper/digraphs/readme.md

 # Digraphs

-While talking with a Wordle friend, I realised that although I was pretty sure what letters are most common (just looking at Scrabble tiles makes that pretty clear), I've always run on wild assumptions about which digraphs are the most common.
+While talking with a Wordle friend, I realised that, although I'm pretty sure about what _letters_ are most common in English (the values of Scrabble tiles make it pretty clear), I've always run on wild assumptions about which _digraphs_ are the most common.
 So I threw together some code to find out.

-Without further _adieu_ (one of my favourite starter words), here's what I
+Without further adieu (one of my favourite starter words 😏), here's what I
 found:

 ## Most common digraphs in the English dictionary: